nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Checking flashcard answers: `check`

-Checks if user attempt matches the answer of currently displayed flashcard.
+Checks if user attempt matches the answer of the currently displayed flashcard.

 Format: `check ATTEMPT`

 * `ATTEMPT` is case-insensitive and ignores leading and trailing white spaces.
 * Each time the user checks an attempt, number of attempts increment by one.
-* If attempt is correct, answer to the current flashcard will be displayed and number of correct attempt increment by one.
+* If attempt is correct, answer to the current flashcard will be displayed and number of correct attempts increment by one.
 * If attempt is incorrect, user may choose to try again through `check`, skip the question though `next` or end the session through `end`.

 Examples: